sindrebenjamin/holidaze/README.md

 yarn install
 ```

-3. Set up the environment variables:<br>
-   Create a .env file in the root of the project and add your Noroff API Key:
+3. Create a .env file in the root of the project and add your Noroff API Key:

 ```
 VITE_API_KEY=xxx-xxxx-xxx-xxxxx